Vaccine Info

 RSV/6120/ΔNS2/1030s is a live-attenuated intranasal RSV vaccine candidate containing a deletion of the interferon antagonist NS2 gene, and a genetically stabilized temperature-sensitivity mutation in the polymerase gene was infectious and induced primary neutralizing serum antibody responses and potent memory antibody responses in 6-to-24 month-old RSV-seronegative children but may be associated with rhinorrhea.

-RSV Vaccine in China
+RSV Vaccines in China

-RSV Coadministration With Influenza Vaccine
+RSV Vaccine Coadministration With Influenza Vaccine

+Available data on the immunogenicity of coadministration of RSV and other vaccines is currently limited, says the U.S. CDC.
 The U.S. CDC presented the following coadministration information on September 19, 2023 - There is currently limited data on the immunogenicity of coadministration of RSV and other vaccines.
 In general, the coadministration of RSV and seasonal influenza vaccines met noninferiority criteria for immunogenicity.
 However, RSV and influenza antibody titers were generally somewhat lower with coadministration; the clinical significance of this is unknown.
 Additional studies on the immunogenicity of coadministration of RSV with other adult vaccines are in process.
 A draft, revised vaccine schedule addendum was presented on September 22, 2023.

 RSV Vaccine Price